Requirements and Recommendations: What are the nuts and bolts?

 Describes appropriate procedures and course policies

-Content required for a syllabus to serve as a contract:
+Content for a syllabus to set out expectations:

 Delineates the responsibilities of students and of the instructor